5 Steps to Kickstart Your 2020 Tax Strategy

 To the extent that you are able, increase your contributions to your employer’s retirement plan such as a 401(k), 403(b), or governmental 457(b) plan.
 Making contributions to these plans will reduce your federal and state taxable income.
 They do not however, reduce your Social Security liability, FICA, and FUTA deductions.

 If you have a small business or are self-employed, consider establishing and contributing to an employer-sponsored plan such as a Simplified Employee Pension Plan (SEP), Savings Incentive Match Plan (SIMPLE) or an Individual 401(k) plan.
-Contributions to the aforementioned plans are tax deductible.
+Contributions to these plans are tax deductible.

-Avoid tax season stress and start planning early this year!
+Avoid tax season stress by getting an early start on planning this year.
 While you’re at it, you can open an Entrust Self-Directed IRA online in under 10 minutes and start taking advantage of the tax benefits today.